Explicit Credit Assignment through Local Rewards and Dependence Graphs in Multi-Agent Reinforcement Learning: Related Work

 \subsection{Discussion and limitations}

 \textbf{Compare with the fully cooperative setting.} While our approach requires the additional local-reward information, which may not be available for all environments.
 It is common that the reward from the scalar reward team can be attributed to a specific agent.
-For example, in the SMAC benchmark, the reward of an agent is the damage it deals to the enemy units, or in the LBF benchmark, the reward corresponds to agents participating in the food foraging.
+For example, in the LBF benchmark, the reward corresponds to agents participating in the food foraging.
 Even when the reward cannot be attributed explicitly, we can always distribute it evenly among the team, which essentially reduces our setting to a fully cooperative one.
-Additionally, scalarization the rewards is a one-way operator, where any vector-valued reward can be transformed into a scalar team reward, but the converse is not possible.
+Additionally, scalarizing the rewards is a one-way operator, where any vector-valued reward can be transformed into a scalar team reward, but the converse is not possible.
 Furthermore, even when the individual reward signals are available, existing methods do not provide principled approaches to leverage this reward vector to mitigate the credit assignment problems.
 In contrast, our work offers a theory-grounded framework for incorporating individual reward information directly into the optimization of the team objective.

 \textbf{Limitations.} Our approach to graph approximation depends on the assumption that the neighboring agents can be inferred from the local observation, which technically is difficult to satisfy in practice (see Appendix \ref{app:assumption} for a discussion).
 Furthermore, the effect of ignoring the state mutual information in Section \ref{sec:reverse_model} is unknown, and we expect it to fail in environments where the transition probabilities depend heavily on agents' states instead of actions.